Up to 50% off sofas & mattresses — limited‑time deals.

 How do I protect the legs and floors?

-Use felt pads, avoid dragging, and retighten leg hardware periodically; wobbly legs are a common long-term failure point.
+Use felt pads, avoid dragging the sofa, and retighten leg hardware from time to time.
+Loose legs are a common long-term problem.

 Previous post